AndrejaKardos/AndrejaKardos/README.md

 3. What do you do?

-      I'm currently a junior frontend developer!
-But my plan is to become fullstack + acquire iOS and/or Android knowledge :D
+      I'm currently a frontend developer.
+My goal is to become fullstack + acquire iOS and/or Android knowledge :D

 4. What did you study?